KrisHedges/audio-presentation/README.md

 npm install audio-presentation
 ```

-Include the audio_presenter.min.js and optionally the audio_presenter.min.css files in your page and begin creating Audio Presentations in your html with this.
+Include the audio_presenter.min.js and optionally the audio_presenter.min.css files in your page.

+Begin creating Audio Presentations in your html with this.

 ```
     <div